Booster-developer/Booster-iOS/README.md

 ##### 	descriptions

-- find stores to order printing service using UITableView
+- third item of tabbar presents Order view. which find stores to order printing service using UITableView. there are three sections, recentStore, favorateStore and nearbyStores. when any cell is selected, the view below appears from bottom and there is a button links to submit view.
 - display submit view when a store is clicked on the 1st view by modifying layout constraints of the view.

 ####   Status